Elina Svitolina: 2023: Wimbledon semifinal

-2024–25: Two major quarterfinals
+2024–25: Three major quarterfinals

 At the 2024 Australian Open, Svitolina reached the fourth round, but retired with a back injury in her match against Linda Nosková.

-Seeded 21st at Wimbledon, she defeated world No. 10, Ons Jabeur, in the third round and Wang Xinyu in round four, to set up a quarterfinal against fourth seed Elena Rybakina which she lost in straight sets.
+At the 2024 French Open, she advanced to the fourth round, where she lost to Elena Rybakina.
+Seeded 21st at Wimbledon, she defeated world No. 10, Ons Jabeur, in the third round and Wang Xinyu in round four.
+In the quarterfinals, she once again lost to Rybakina in straight sets.